About me

 I am originally from Venezuela and offer therapy in Spanish for those who prefer sessions in their native language.

-Specialist Experience in Addiction & Trauma
+Specialist Experience in Addiction, Trauma and Neurodiversity

 A significant part of my career has been dedicated to addiction treatment and trauma recovery.
 From 2003 to 2009, I worked solely in addiction services, helping individuals overcome substance use disorders, underlying trauma, and co-occurring mental health issues.